 Arts in Education is a competitive program that seeks to fund arts education school-based arts learning projects, designed to introduce or enhance student knowledge of and participation in a particular art form such as: dance, theatre, music, creative writing, storytelling, visual arts (including video, media arts and graphic design), or traditional folk arts.
 These projects connect with students and the world around them by exploring, sharing and supporting creative expression, and by doing so they promote the health and well-being of students and citizens throughout our state.
 Open to K-12 schools.

-The Regional Regranting Program provides specific support to a network of nonprofit organizations to distribute small Arts Projects and Professional Development grants referred to as Minigrants.
+The Regional Regranting Program provides specific support to a network of nonprofit organizations to distribute local Arts Projects and Professional Development grants referred to as Minigrants.
 Each Regional Regranting Agency operates within specific service areas appropriated by county.
 Applicants to this program are by invitation only.

 Minigrant Arts Projects provides up to $4,000 to support special opportunities and address arts and cultural needs locally.
 The grant can assist in promoting public engagement, diverse and distinctive art, lifelong learning in the arts and the strengthening or livability of communities.
 Through the arts, projects can support a broad range of artistic expression from all cultures through projects which preserve, produce or present traditional or contemporary arts and culture and/or arts education.